Andrew-S-Rosen/QMOF/README.md

 All updates to the QMOF Database are made on the corresponding Figshare repository with new version-specific DOIs.
 Changes are documented in [updates.md](updates.md).
 It is best-practice to specify the version of the QMOF Database you used in your work to ensure that your results can be accurately reproduced.

 ## Issue Tracking
 If you spot an issue with using or accessing the QMOF Database, please describe it in detail on the [Issues](https://github.com/arosen93/QMOF/issues) tracker.
-See [here](https://github.com/arosen93/QMOF/blob/main/fidelity_tracker) for a list of any refcodes with flagged structural fidelity issues not captured via the automated filtering steps.
-User contributions are highly encouraged via a [pull request](https://github.com/arosen93/QMOF/blob/main/fidelity_tracker/README.md#structural-fidelity-updates)!
+Similarly, if you identify any materials with structural fidelity issues not captured via the automated filtering steps, please share them so that they can be removed in future versions.

 ## Structure Sources
 For a description of where the initial structures were sourced from, please refer to [data_sources.md](https://github.com/arosen93/QMOF/blob/main/data_sources.md).